HOLGER W. HENKE

 MY PHILOSOPHY AND APPROACHES TO HIGHER EDUCATION IN THE 21st CENTURY

 I offer a well-grounded combination of experience in hands-on execution as well as executive stewardship and capacity-building which is familiar and comfortable with establishing best practices, performance benchmarks, and quantitative and qualitative metrics for assessment and operational up-scaling.
-I also have a penchant for innovative dimensions (e.g., predictive analytics, Guided Pathways approaches, touch-table technology) and institution-building ventures in higher education (e.g., diversity & inclusiveness strategies, international student recruitment, strategic community outreach planning).
+I also work to develop innovative dimensions (e.g., predictive analytics, Guided Pathways approaches, touch-table technology) and institution-building ventures in higher education (e.g., strategic community partnership planning, diversity & inclusiveness strategies, international faculty, student and administrative leadership recruitment).

 During past Fulbright and Harvard-MLE awards, I had an opportunity to reflect with other senior administrators on some of these experiences.
 This background experience enables me to pragmatically adopt the best features that work in a specific context and to reject aspects that may work to some degree, but whose improvement may have been prevented for reasons of convention or habit.
 Particularly in academic institutions engaged in intensive change and/or capacity-building, where “filiopietistic entrenchment in the status quo […] sometimes represents a major impediment to the further evolution” (Michael M. Crow & William B. Dabars, 2015), this work is often a recalibration exercise of trial-and-error that has to be driven with intentionality and purposeful design in mind.
 As well, it often requires an impetus to re-imagine the strengths and value propositions made by the institution.